 Margins

 So many people want to cram as much information as they can into a resume, thinking this will look better to a potential employer.
-The truth is recruiters need some white space on the page for their eyes to take a break.
+The truth is that recruiters need some white space on the page for their eyes to take a break.
 It helps if there are margins on the resume, giving space for notes about thoughts or questions they may have for you.

 2 | Hierarchy

 A hierarchy is needed with the most important information of the resume goes first, toward the top, and lesser information last, toward the bottom.
 Your most important information includes; your name, your current/most recent job information, your education, and your skills and expertise.
 What will you bring to a new company?
-That is what the recruiter wants to know so make sure those skills and assets are clear and visible near the top.
+That is what the recruiter wants to know, so make sure those skills and assets are clear and visible near the top.

 3 | Devilish details